dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range="<= aspnetcore-2.2"

-ASP.NET Core 2.2 and earlier versions use Web Host (`WebHost` class) for web apps.
+ASP.NET Core 2.x uses Web Host (the `WebHost` class) for web apps.
 The framework provides `CreateDefaultBuilder` extension methods that set up a host with commonly used options, such as the following:

 * Use [Kestrel](#servers) as the web server and enable IIS integration.
 * Load configuration from *appsettings.json*, environment variables, command line arguments, and other sources.